 Board of Trustees Information

-Matt Adkins and his wife, Audrey, have three children, one of whom is currently enrolled in Forest School, and two younger children still at home.
+Matt Adkins and his wife, Audrey, have three children, all of whom are currently enrolled in Forest School.
 Matt works as the External Relations Director at Hope College, where he also graduated from before he worked on Capitol Hill in Washington, D.C.
 He and his family are members of Zion Lutheran Church in Holland.

 Matt is an energetic and personable individual who has worked in public, high-pressured environments, led confidential searches and recruitment efforts, and is now in higher education, helping students in their vocational discernment journey with a Christian perspective.
 He is intentionally committed to a Reformed theological perspective.